firesidefiction/firesidefiction.github.io/_contributors/john-wiswell.md

 short-name: john-wiswell
 permalink: john-wiswell
 ---
-John (@Wiswell) is a disabled writer who lives where New York keeps all of its trees.
-His works have appeared in _Nature Futures_, _Uncanny Magazine_, and _Daily Science Fiction_.
+John (@Wiswell) is a disabled writer who lives where New York keeps all its trees.
+He is a Nebula Award winner, and finalist for the Hugo Award, World Fantasy Award, and British Fantasy Award.
+His work has appeared in many venues, including _Uncanny Magazine_, _Nature Futures_, and _Diabolical Plots_.
+He respects his family to death.